drpetersonfernandes/SimpleLauncher/parameters.md

 **Emulator Parameters (Attach and autoload tape/disk image):** -autoload<br>
 **Fullscreen Parameter:** -fullscreen<br>

-This emulator is available for Windows-x64 and Windows-arm64.<br>
+This emulator is available for Windows-x64.<br>
 You can find the list of command-line args on the [Vice Website](https://vice-emu.sourceforge.io/vice_toc.html).

 ## Commodore 128